amuelli/coinmonkey/README.md

 # coinmonkey
-a coin bot tutorial in python
+a coin bot tutorial in python related to the Zurich Meetup sessions :
+We will start fron scratch and build the knowledge up.

 ### FIRST THINGS FIRST